AndersDeath/diary2/000-current.md

 # 27 August - Sunday - Yerevan - 332 day of immigration

 We were in Botanic garden today.
 It's cool and calm place.
 One of my favourites in Yerevan.
 Also we were walking.
-Additinally I was working on backend abstract for tomorrow's interview
+Additinally I was working on backend abstract for tomorrow's interview.